Company Incorporation FAQ for Non-Hong Kong Citizen

 - An applicant should assess his/her ability to clear possible debts in the determination of a fund to be built up and the maximum amount of shares to be sold.

-- Round chop: use daily, e.g. signing a parcel (Recommended no.: more than one);
+- Round stamp: use daily, e.g. signing a parcel

-- Square Chop: usually used for issuing of cheque, and be used by the company’s authorized person to sign documents on behalf of the company (Recommended no.: at least one);
+- Rectangular signature stamp: usually use on company cheques, and for the company’s authorized person to sign documents on behalf of the company

-- Seal Chop: Less used, mainly for legal documents, and for sale and purchase contracts purpose;
+- Company Seal: Seldom used.
+It is used mainly on legal documents, and for sale and purchase contracts;

-- Articles of Association: It is required by the law that a company must have its own company charter;
+- Articles of Association: It is required by law that every company have its own company charter;

 - Stock Book: Mainly for recording shares and future allotment of new shares.
-Any transfer of shares must be submitted to the Inland Revenue Department;
+Any transfer of shares must be filed with the Inland Revenue Department;

-- Statutory register: It is required by the law that a company must record a register of directors, a register of shareholders, a register of secretaries, minutes of board meetings, minutes of shareholders' meetings, statutory forms etc.
+- Statutory register: It is required by law that every company keep record of a register of changes and personal particulars of directors, shareholders, secretaries, minutes of board meetings, minutes of shareholders' meetings and statutory documents.

-19. What are to be done after registration of a limited company in Hong Kong?Every limited company registered in Hong Kong is required to report to the Corporate Registry and the Inland Revenue Department every year, details include:
+19. What other filings are needed for statutory compliance after the successful registration of a limited company in Hong Kong?Every limited company registered in Hong Kong is required to report to the Companies Registry and the Inland Revenue Department every year, on the following matters:

-- Submit a report of annual return to the Companies Registry within 42 days of the company registration day, together with the $105 submission fee;
+- Filing of annual return to the Companies Registry within 42 days of the company registration day, together with the $105 submission fee;

-- Complete and return the Profits Tax Return (the first year's tax return will be issued 18 months after the establishment of the company);
+- Filing of the Profits Tax Return (the first year's tax return will be issued 18 months after the establishment of the company);

 - Company registration fee: $1,720;